fmlab-iis/Pregel/README.md

 Based on the information of the first phase, the algorithm will calculate which vertices are allowed to migrate in their desired partition.
 If a vertex migrates to another partition it notifies the new and old CA.

 The computation will terminate if no vertex wants to migrate, the maximum number of iterations (configurable) is reached or each vertex reaches the maximum number of partition switches (configurable).

+### Community Detection

+[This project](https://github.com/pramodschavan/BigDataInfrastructure-Project) implements Girvan-Newman's [community detection algorithm](https://en.wikipedia.org/wiki/Girvan–Newman_algorithm) in Giraph.

+### Graph Isomorphism

+[This project](https://github.com/nosrepus/giraph-graph-isomorphism) implements a brute-force graph isomorphism algorithm in Giraph.

 ### Travelling Salesman Problem

 [This project](https://github.com/edaboussi/Giraph) provides a brute-force Giraph algorithm for the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

-### Distributed Diffusive Clustering
+### Diffusive Clustering

 [This project](https://github.com/galpha/giraph-didic) implements the [Distributed Diffusive Clustering Algorithm](http:// parco.iti.kit.edu/henningm/data/distribClust.pdf) in Giraph.

-### Distributed Minimum Spanning Tree
+### Minimum Spanning Tree

-[This paper](http://ilpubs.stanford.edu:8090/1077/3/p535-salihoglu.pdf) describes a DMST algorithm in Giraph.
+[This paper](http://ilpubs.stanford.edu:8090/1077/3/p535-salihoglu.pdf) describes a distributed MST algorithm on top of the GPS framework.
 However, the algorithm needs mater computation, global aggregators and mutation of graph.
-It is not likely to implement the algorithm in Spark Pregel.
+It is not easy to implement the algorithm in Spark Pregel.

-## Materials and References
+Materials and references
+---

 1. Malewicz, Grzegorz, et al. *[Pregel: a system for large-scale graph processing.](https://www.researchgate.net/profile/James_Dehnert/publication/221257383_Pregel_A_system_for_large-scale_graph_processing/links/00b7d537c615821fa4000000.pdf)* ACM SIGMOD 2010. ([digest](https://gist.github.com/shagunsodhani/af9677bdc79bb34be698))
 1. Xin, Reynold S., et al. [GraphX: Unifying data-parallel and graph-parallel analytics.](http://arxiv.org/pdf/1402.2394) arXiv preprint (2014). ([digest](https://gist.github.com/shagunsodhani/c72bc1928aeef40280c9))